leolightburn/leolightburn.github.io/index.md

 # Latest projects

-My current work focuses on improving the intelligibility of noisy speech signals using algorithms based on feed-forward and recurrent neural networks.
+My current work focuses on improving the intelligibility of noisy speech signals using enhancement algorithms based on feed-forward and recurrent neural networks.
 This research has several possible applications including hearing aids, forensics, and voice communications in adverse environments.

-In a recent project, working with colleagues in the [Speech and Audio Processing Laboratory](https://www.commsp.ee.ic.ac.uk/~sap/), we integrated a speech enhancement algorithm based on a neural network into a [proposed multiple-microphone hearing aid system](https://ieeexplore.ieee.org/document/8521361), leading to substantial improvements in predicted intelligibility in very noisy conditions.
+In a recent project, working with colleagues in the [Speech and Audio Processing Laboratory](https://www.commsp.ee.ic.ac.uk/~sap/), I helped to integrate a neural network based speech enhancement algorithm that was developed during my PhD into a [proposed multiple-microphone hearing aid system](https://ieeexplore.ieee.org/document/8521361), leading to substantial improvements in predicted intelligibility in very noisy conditions.

 My research is primarily focused on situations where speech has been contaminated by very high levels of interfering noise, resulting in a reduction in the intelligibility of the speech (the percentage of words understood).
 Examples of noises include other speakers, vehicles, aircraft and machinery.
 In these situations, we do not have access to the original "clean" signal, and the goal of the enhancement algorithm is to improve the intelligibility of the noisy speech, as well as its quality (how pleasant the signal is to listen to).